cjlangan/lemonadestandsearch/README.md

 ```

 You will also need to populate the database with all initial data, which
-there is no script for yet...
+there is no script for this yet...

 But you may begin by retrieving the latest video: